Can you have a manager and a managing member?

 A manager, as used in the context of a “manager-managed LLC”, is a person who is not a member of the LLC who nonetheless has the power to make decisions for the LLC.

-It's equivalent to an officer at a corporation--the shareholders "own" the corporation, but the officers run it.
+It’s equivalent to an officer at a corporation–the shareholders “own” the corporation, but the officers run it.

 The other option for operating your LLC is to have it member-managed.
 That is, the members (owners) operate the LLC on a day-to-day basis and make decisions for it.
 In a company where one member is running the day to day operations while the other members are more passive, the member operating the LLC would be the “managing member”.